 THE World Health Organization on Tuesday (16) hailed a UK-led “breakthrough” steroid treatment for the coronavirus, boosting hopes that pandemic deaths can be reduced, but a growing new cluster in China sparked fears of a second wave of infections.

-Surging death tolls in the Americas and South Asia, plus a new cluster of cases in Beijing, have raised fresh doubts about how soon the world can bring Covid-19 under control.
+Surging death tolls in the Americas and South Asia, Steroids for sale UK plus a new cluster of cases in Beijing, have raised fresh doubts about how soon the world can bring Covid-19 under control.

 In the latest sign of the economic toll, US Federal Reserve Chair Jerome Powell warned that the world’s biggest economy is unlikely to recover as long as there is “significant uncertainty” about the pandemic.